 Here is an example of how bad business is conducted in the world of luxury and exotic cars and another reason I am so glad we established Exotic Car Hacks to help people.
-The $249 investment as an insider will save you thousands, if not tens of thousands of dollars (not to mention headaches).

 This particular dealer is selling a Mercedes CL63 AMG he advertised on eBay as a clean Carfax car with no accidents and insists in four different places on his ad that the car has no paintwork whatsoever.

 The car he has listed for mid $40s here was actually on eBay for $36K just 2 weeks prior and I had attempted to buy it as it was close to me in Florida.

 I had negotiated, as you will see in the video, a price of $33K with the buyer who agreed to have car inspected at my cost (this is why you never skimp inspections).